jnozzi/cocoadev.com/SiteContent/General/NSMutableStringQuestionMark.markdown

 There is documentation that says there can be lots of parameters at the end of a call to appendFormat, they are comma delimited.

-But I can't find any documentation about the question mark, not in [[NSString]], not in appendFormat, not in the documentation about how to format strings, not in Objective C. Don't get me started on printf.
+But I can't find any documentation about the question mark, not in General/NSString, not in appendFormat, not in the documentation about how to format strings, not in Objective C. Don't get me started on printf.

-Why does it require the two [[NSStrings]] "YES" and "NO" at the end, when the dictionary entry at kMonsterTypeAllowedOrc contains a perfectly acceptable boolean value that will fit very nicely onto the end of the statement we're trying to build?
+Why does it require the two General/NSStrings "YES" and "NO" at the end, when the dictionary entry at kMonsterTypeAllowedOrc contains a perfectly acceptable boolean value that will fit very nicely onto the end of the statement we're trying to build?

 The reason I'd like this documentation is because I'd like to know under what circumstances such strings are necessary, so I can build them in the future if I need to.